Putting a Positive Spin on a Perfunctory Notification

 Perfunctory replies are usually sent within a matter of days for they mean nothing and commit to nothing.

-With my letter to the Right Honourable Justin Trudeau, I had included a book which was also acknowledged, not just the receipt of my letter to the Prime Minister.
+With my letter to the Right Honourable Justin Trudeau I had included a book which, along with my letter, was also acknowledged.
 It was accepted as a gift, therefore, perhaps I should not read that much into it.
 Then again, there was that four months delay in expediting an acknowledgement.

 Could the delay have been because someone in the Prime Minister's Office took the time to read the book and decided that it did not warrant being dismissed out of hand?

-Perhaps the sentiment expressed in my letter to the Prime Minister is shared among the powers that be and that is not a bad thing.
+Perhaps the sentiment expressed in my letter to the Prime Minister was shared among the powers that be and that is not a bad thing.

 The Right Honourable Justin Trudeau